mrclapham/fullstack-MERN/README.md

 ## Development mode

 ### Setup Development
 Install [Mongo Compass](https://www.mongodb.com/products/compass) and add a new database called 'testbase' with a collection called 'products'.
-The app will add items withe the following shape:
+The app will add items with the following shape:

 ```
 {